CtrlK

 Actionability

 No concrete code, commands, or executable examples anywhere.
-Every phase consists of vague action items like 'Test JWT tokens' and 'Test SQL injection' without any specific techniques, payloads, tool commands, or code snippets.
-The 'Copy-Paste Prompts' are just 'Use @skill-name to do X' which provide no real guidance.
+Every phase consists of vague action items like 'Test JWT tokens' and 'Test parameter validation' without any specific techniques, tools, payloads, or commands.
+The 'Copy-Paste Prompts' are just generic delegation statements to other skills, not actionable guidance.

 1 / 3